jmari/SCouchDB/README.md

 -------

-You can also install it executing scripts:
+You can install it executing scripts:

 ### SCouchDB-Core
 ```Smalltalk